datacarpentry/semester-biology/exercises/Data-analysis-Python.md

 Rearrange the following program so that it:

-a.
-Imports the necessary modules
+- Imports the necessary modules
-b.
-Imports the data
+- Imports the data
-c.
-Calculates the average precipitation in each month across years
+- Calculates the average precipitation in each month across years
-d.
-Plots the monthly averages as simply line plot
+- Plots the monthly averages as simply line plot

 ```
 plt.plot(monthly_mean_ppt)